IceCruelStuff/CoreUI/README.md

 # CoreUI

-- A MiniCoreUI by TheRealAlex
+- A MiniCoreUI by DaRealAqua

 # Plugin Sneak Peak.
 - Fly on